myelintek/documentation/user/mlops.rst

 Define the Pipeline Process
 ===========================

-We will define an MLops pipeline consiting of two actions: (1) to download the latest YOLOv5 code, and (2) to train the YOLOv5 model.
+We will define an MLOps pipeline consisting of two actions: (1) to download the latest YOLOv5 code, and (2) to train the YOLOv5 model.

 #) Click on the *Add Action* button.